If you want to buy a home but you don’t have 20% to put down, or perfect credit. No worries.

 RATE SEARCH Get Approved for a Home Loan

 What is an FHA Loan?

 FHA home loans are mortgages that are insured by the Federal Housing Administration, a Government agency.
 Borrowers are required to pay mortgage insurance (MIP) monthly, usually around 0.85 percent of the loan amount annually.

 If a borrower defaults on an FHA mortgage the Federal Housing Administration will pay off the balance of the loan and take possession of the home.

 FHA Credit Score Requirements

-In order for the FHA to insure a loan the borrower must have at least a 500 credit score for 90% LTV, or 10% down payment.
+To qualify for an FHA-insured mortgage the borrower must have at least a 500 credit score for 90% LTV, or 10% down payment.
 However, it is not likely you will be approved as a subprime borrower with a score below 580.
 If a borrower has a 580 credit score they will be required to have just a 3.5% down payment.

 If your credit score is below 580 it is highly recommended that you improve your credit score before applying.

-Many people in America have heard of an FHA loan and believe it’s just for low income, or are bad credit home loans.
+Many people in America have heard of an FHA mortgage and believe it’s just for low income, or are “bad credit home loans”.
 However, this is not the case at all.
-FHA loans are the most popular type of home loan product used in the US.
+These Government loans are the most popular type of home loan product used in the US.